typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--hidePageTitle`

 Do not print page title.
-Defaults to `false`
+Defaults to `false`.

 ```shell
 --hidePageTitle <boolean>